cpske/ISP/index.md

 [License](https://choosealicense.com)
 </td>
 <td markdown="span">
 Understand the different open source licenses like GNU, BSD, MIT,  and Creative Commons so you can choose one that matches what you want.
-Don't just *blindly* write "GNU" which is incomplete (should be "GNU GPL v3" or similar) and inappropriate for many projects.
-The GPL can be quite restrictive!
+Don't *blindly* write "GNU" which is incomplete (should be "GNU GPL v3" or similar) and inappropriate for many projects.
+The GPL can be very restrictive!
 </td>
 </tr>
 <tr valign="top">